What is Dermatomyositis?

 The main symptom of the disorder is muscle weakness that often affects the trunk and muscles closest to the trunk (for example, proximal muscles), such as the hips, thighs, shoulders, upper arms, and neck.
 The affected muscles may be stiff, sore, and/or tender, and eventually they may show signs of degeneration.
 Muscle wasting (atrophy) can cause weakness and degeneration of muscles, which can eventually lead to an awkward gait and difficulty performing certain tasks such as lifting your arms or climbing steps.
 Some common signs may include an inability to raise your head from the ground, or a gradual decline in muscle strength.
 A pillow will help you to lie down or rise from the floor without assistance.
 In some people with this disorder, involvement of muscles in the neck, tongue, and/or throat may eventually lead to difficulties swallowing (dysphagia) and/or articulating speech (dysphonia).
 In rare cases, weakening of muscles in the chest can occur.
 Respiratory difficulties can occur if the wall and diaphragm are not properly treated.
 These difficulties can lead to life-threatening complications without prompt treatment.
 In addition, in some people with chronic long-term illness, certain joints may become permanently bent (flexed) and cause contractures.
 If a second grader has problems walking, it might be because he or she is not getting enough exercise.

 Some people with dermatomyositis also develop distinctive skin changes that may be the only sign of the disease at the start in up to 40% of people.
 Skin abnormalities often include a distinctive reddish-purple or blue appearance.
 A lilac rash may be present on the upper eyelids (called heliotrope eyelids), the forehead, the cheeks and bridge of the nose (called “butterfly rash”), and/or other regions.
 In addition, affected skin may be present on the extensor surfaces of certain joints, such as the knuckles, elbows, knees, or hips.
 Other regions may have scaly skin with central areas of tissue loss (atrophy) and a decreased pigmentation (Gottron sign).
 A "dusky" reddish (erythematous) rash may also develop on the upper arms, legs, and trunk.
-The rash can be itchy and lead to People may have trouble sleeping because of skin rashes.
+The rash can be itchy and lead to People having trouble sleeping because of skin rashes.
 Although these rashes often disappear completely, they may occasionally result in brownish discolorations (hyperpigmentation) on the skin, atrophy of scars, or loss of color (depigmentation) in patches of skin.
 Dermatomyositis may also be associated with this problem.
 Some changes that may occur to the nails include blue-red scaling lesions around the base of the nails; reddish "shininess" of the nail folds; widening (dilation) of capillaries in the nail bed; or other findings.
 Other skin manifestations may include abnormal growths or changes.
 Chronic disease can cause accumulation of fluid in body tissues (edema), around the eyes (periorbital area) and other facial regions.
 This can lead to increased sensitivity to light (photosensitivity), and/or other findings.
 In some cases, long-term chronic disease may result in weakening of the skin, which can bind to underlying tissues.
 Some people may be affected by this condition, which may lead to abnormal accumulations of calcium in muscles and tissues under the skin.
 This can cause contractures and localized muscle weakness.
 People may also experience itching and scaling lesions.
 Head lice can develop and result in significant hair loss.

 Some people with dermatomyositis may also develop symptoms such as a low-grade fever, feeling of ill health (malaise), shortness of breath (dyspnea), pain in multiple joints (polyarthralgia), weight loss, and/or other abnormalities.
 In some cases, affected individuals may particularly those who have it more severely, for example those who also have low blood pressure or problems with their kidneys.
 People with muscle inflammation (myositis) and other connective tissue disorders often experience Raynaud phenomenon.
 This is a condition in which sudden contractions of blood vessels supplying the fingers and toes (digits) causes a temporary interruption of blood flow, causing numbness.
 If you have tingling or painful episodes that occur most commonly when you are exposed to cold temperatures, you may have Raynaud's disease.